FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Preliminaries and related work

-With the recent trend to consider not only the accuracy but also the \emph{fairness} of a classifier, a number of statistical measures have been proposed, which formalize this notion for different situations.
+With the recent trend to consider not only the accuracy but also the \emph{fairness} of a classifier, a number of statistical measures have been proposed to formalize this notion.
 In this work, we focus on the most common and simplest one, \emph{demographic parity (DP)}~\citep{calders2009parity}.
 It postulates that the probability of a positive classifier decision should be equal for all subgroups of the population.
 Formally, we assume that each example $(x,y)$ also possesses a \emph{protected attribute}, $a\in\A$, which indicates its membership in a specific subgroup of the population.
 For example, $a$ could indicate \emph{race}, \emph{gender} or a \emph{disability}.
-For simplicity of exposition, we treat the protected attribute as binary-valued, but extensions to multi-valued attributes are straightforward.
+For simplicity of exposition, we treat the protected attribute as binary-valued, but extensions to multi-valued attributes are straightforward by summing over all pairwise terms.
 Note that $a$ might be a component or a function of $x$, in which case it is available at prediction time, or it might be contextual information, in which case it would only be available for the learning algorithm at training time, but not for the resulting classifier at prediction time.
 We cover both aspects by treating $a$ as an additional random variable, and write the underlying joint data distribution as $p(x,y,a)$.

-For a classifier $f:\X\to\{0,1\}$, the \emph{demographic parity violation}, $\unfair{p}$, and the empirical counterpart, $\unfairS$, for a dataset $S\subset \X\times\Y\times\A$ are defined as~\citep{calders2009parity, dwork2012fairness}
+For a classifier $f:\X\to\{0,1\}$, the \emph{demographic parity violation}, $\unfair{p}$, and the empirical counterpart, $\unfairS$ for a dataset $S\subset \X\times\Y\times\A$ are defined as~\citep{calders2009parity, dwork2012fairness},

-where $S^{a=z}=\{(x,y,a)\in S : a=z\}$ and $n^{a=z}=|S^{a=z}|$ for $z\in\{0,1\}$.
-Smaller values of the demographic parity violation indicate more fair classifiers.
-Analogous quantities can be defined for related fairness measure, such as \emph{equality of opportunity} or \emph{equalized odds}~\citep{Hardt2016Equality,zafar2017fairness}.
-A detailed description of these and many others choices can be found in~\citep{barocas-hardt-narayanan}.
+Negative values of the demographic parity violation indicate unfairness against group $0$, while positive values indicate unfairness against group $1$.
+Analogous quantities can be defined for related fairness measures, such as \emph{equality of opportunity} or \emph{equalized odds}~\citep{Hardt2016Equality,zafar2017fairness}.
+A detailed description of these and many others choices can be found in~\citet{barocas-hardt-narayanan}.